Eigenvalues of Cayley graphs: Cospectral Cayley graphs

 \subsection{Cospectrality and isomorphism}

 Consider a Cayley graph $\Cay(\Gamma,S)$ on a group $\Gamma$ with connection set $S$.
 It can be verified that every $\sigma \in\Aut(\Gamma)$ induces an isomorphism from $\Cay(\Gamma,S)$ to $\Cay(\Gamma, \sigma(S))$, called a \emph{Cayley isomorphism} (CI).
 A Cayley graph $\Cay(\Gamma, S)$ is called a \emph{CI-graph} of $\Gamma$ if for any Cayley graph $\Cay(\Gamma, T)$ isomorphic to $\Cay(\Gamma, S)$ there exists $\sigma\in\Aut(\Gamma)$ such that $T = \sigma(S)$. \'{A}d\'{a}m \cite{Adam67,Djokovic70} conjectured that all circulant graphs are CI-graphs of the corresponding cyclic groups.
-Though disproved in \cite{ElspasT70}, this conjecture inspired a lot of interest on CI-graphs in more than four decades.
+Though disproved in \cite{ElspasT70}, this conjecture inspired a lot of interest on CI-graphs in more than four decades, and a complete solution to the problem of determining when two given circulant graphs or digraphs are isomorphic was given by Muzychuk in \cite{Muzychuk04}.
 See \cite{Li02} for a survey of CI-graphs.